GwgwP/Black-Jack/README.md

 - <b>Image scale increase or reduction</b>: This is done by tuning the scale using the completion rate of the Event (elapsed time/ duration).
 - <b>Fading in or out</b>: This is achieved by tuning the opacity using the completion rate of the Event (elapsed time/ duration).

-💡 To manage these events, a list of event pointers is maintained.
-The list is refreshed every frame, updating events' elapsed time and removing inactive ones.
 ---

+<p> 💡 To manage these events, a list of event pointers is maintained.
+The list is refreshed every frame, updating events' elapsed time and removing inactive ones.</p>

 <i>Note:</i> The code has been checked for memory leaks. ✔️